Charge transport properties in a novel holographic quantum phase transition model: Conclusion and discussion

 \acknowledgments

 This work is supported by the Natural Science Foundation of China under Grant Nos.
 11905083, 11775036, 12147209, the Postgraduate Research \& Practice Innovation Program of Jiangsu Province under Grant Nos.
-KYCX20\_2973 and KYCX22\_3451, Fok Ying Tung Education Foundation under Grant No. 171006, Natural Science Foundation of Jiangsu Province under Grant No.BK20211601, and Top Talent Support Program from Yangzhou University.
+KYCX20\_2973 and KYCX22\_3451, Fok Ying Tung Education Foundation under Grant No. 171006, Natural Science Foundation of Jiangsu Province under Grant No.BK20211601, Top Talent Support Program from Yangzhou University and the Science and Technology Planning Project of Guangzhou (202201010655).